ra5hard/_virtiserv/index.md

 ​

 #1
-​Live from the famous Hot 97 TV Studios in Atlanta, Georgia, this is Hot 97 News and the news is newsing with Lana Harris.
+​Live from the famous Hot 97 TV Studios in Atlanta, Grgia, this is Hot 97 News and the news is newsing with Lana Harris.
 T.G.I.F.

 @Supadupacee